petaverse-cloud/pv-docs-site/docs/petority/5_pets/1_view-heart-rate.md

 ---
 sidebar_position: 1
-title: View Pet's Heart Rate
+title: View Pet's Pulse
 ---

-# How to View Your Pet's Heart Rate on WAGGURACY
+# How to View Your Pet's Pulse on WAGGURACY
-PHAST 1's heart rate monitoring feature allows you to keep a close eye on your pet's heart rate, providing valuable insights into their health and well-being.
+PHAST 1's pulse monitoring feature allows you to keep a close eye on your pet's pulse, providing valuable insights into their habit and well-being.

-Here's a brief guide on how to check your pet's heart rate using WAGGURACY:
+Here's a brief guide on how to check your pet's pulse using WAGGURACY:

 1. Open the WAGGURACY App: